 Stress really is the Big Kahuna for messing up our body’s processes and slowing your metabolism.

 It is important to keep stress to a minimum.
 If you find your stress levels trending up, try some regular meditation.
 Even 10 minutes will help.
 There really are some gorgeous meditations online.
 Check out this post for some of my faves – Free Guided Meditations For Better Health In Menopause

 Although a little cortisol, the stress hormone, can increase your metabolism, chronic stress can cause weight gain, depression and fatigue.

 Tip 6: Check out my Selenium-Rich Chocolate Chia Pudding recipe.
 This recipe contains Brazils: a rich source of selenium which can support thyroid function and help with sleep problems.

 - avoid caffeine, alcohol and smoking

-can become slow for many reasons but it is fairly simple to increase it with the tips I have given you.
+can become slow for many reasons but it is fairly simple to increase it with the tips I’ve given you in this post.
 As with anything in health the best remedy is a holistic approach.
-My personal approach to remedying a health issue is to tackle it in small increments.
-Change something in your diet this week.
-Next week maybe add in a short meditation.
-Ten weeks equals ten changes for the better and that's ten habits you didn't have when you started.
-Imperfect action is better than no action.
+My personal approach to remedying a health issue or increasing your metabolism as we’ve talked about here, is to tackle it in small increments.
+If it all seems a little overwhelming that’s okay.
+Take it one small change at a time.
+Swap something in your diet this week.
+Maybe add in a short meditation next week.
+Ten weeks equals ten changes for the better and that’s ten healthy habits you didn’t have when you started.
+Imperfect action is better than no action at all.